Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/README.md

 https://github.com/Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/blob/main/Module2/evaluators%20(1).ipynb

 # Module 2 Video 3: Experiments
 I learned that experiments use evaluators on a dataset to measure model performance.
 They can be run on some examples or the whole dataset and they give detailed reports to compare different models or methods.
 I successfully ran the experiment on my dataset using all my examples and running them in different ways- modifying it, running over different pieces of data, with dataset split, specific data points and with other parameters.
+Used GPT-4o mini alongside GPT-4o and GPT-3.5-turbo, tagged earliest dataset version as “initial”, created a “crucial” split and added 2 example IDs to run targeted experiments.

 Original source code file:
 https://github.com/Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/blob/main/sourcecode/experiments.ipynb